-Expenses for the Office of Emergency Management (OEM) in the 2017 Proposed Budget are \$802,073, a 4.5% increase from the 2016 Projection, primarily due to salary adjustments that align with the increases of the labor agreements and offset by lower grant chargebacks.
+Expenses for the Office of Emergency Management (OEM) in the 2017 Adopted Budget are \$801,907, a 4.5% increase from the 2016 Projection, primarily due to salary adjustments that align with the increases of the labor agreements and offset by lower grant chargebacks.
+Other Than Personal Services (OTPS) expense is \$4,834, a 0.3% decrease from the 2016 Projection.
+This appropriation includes across the board OTPS cuts necessary in order to attain NIFA Plan approval.

-Federal Aid for the Office of Emergency Management in the 2017 Proposed Budget is \$503,456.
+Federal Aid for the Office of Emergency Management in the 2017 Adopted Budget is \$503,456.
 The County receives Federal Aid as a pass-thru via New York State that reimburses the County for incurred eligible expenses.

-E/R Object Name 2015 Actual 2016 Adopted Mid-Year 2016 2017 Proposed E/K 2015 Actual Budget Projection Budget EXP AA - SALARIES, WAGES & FEES 704,706 831,941 762,552 797,073 DD - GENERAL EXPENSES 10,176 5,000 5,000 5,000 HH - INTERFUND CHARGES 393,844 0 0 0 EXP To otal 1,108,727 836,941 767,552 802,073 REV FA - FEDERAL AID - REIMBURSEMENT OF EXPENSES 510,522 510,522 510,522 503,456 REV To otal 510,522 510,522 510,522 503,456
+E/R Object Name 2015 Actual 2016 Adopted Budget Mid-Year 2016 Projection 2017 Adopted Budget EXP AA - SALARIES, WAGES & FEES 704,706 831,941 762,552 797,073 DD - GENERAL EXPENSES 10,176 5,000 5,000 4,834 HH - INTERFUND CHARGES 393,844 0 0 0 EXP To otal 1,108,727 836,941 767,552 801,907 REV FA - FEDERAL AID - REIMBURSEMENT OF EXPENSES 510,522 510,522 510,522 503,456 REV To otal 510,522 510,522 510,522 503,456

-Head Count Union 2016 Adopted Budget On Board HC 9/1/2016 2017 Proposed Budget
+Head Count Union 2016 Adopted Budget On Board HC 9/1/2016 2017 Adopted Budget

 Full-Time CSEA 2 3 1

 ORDINANCE 10 7 7

 Full-Time Total 12 10 8

 Part Time 1 0 1

 Part Time Total 1 0 1

-Office of Emergency Management t Category Description Goal Statement Public Safety Communications Tests Represents the number of radio tests performed on a weekly and a bi-monthly basis.
+Office of Emergency Management Category Performance Measures Description Goal Statement Public Safety Communications Tests Represents the number of radio tests performed on a weekly and a bi-monthly basis.
 Enhance inter-operational communications for Nassau County and assure readiness.
 Public Safety Grants Awarded to OEM Includes the number of competitive grants identified and awarded to the Office of Emergency Management.
 Be aware of grant announcements, follow guidelines and create appropriate applications.
 Public Safety OEM Employee Training Includes the number of training classes and exercises OEM staff attend.
 Emergency preparedness requires ongoing training to keep employees up to date with emerging trends and working knowledge of new and existing plans.
 Have staff maintain operational knowledge and skills related to emergency response and preparedness.
 Public Safety OEM EOC Testing Includes the number of equipment tests performed in the Emergency Operation Center (EOC).
 Maintain operational capabilities in the EOC.
 Public Safety Recruited Volunteers Includes the number of volunteers recruited into the CERT (Community Emergency Response Team) program.
 Continue development of a comprehensive Disaster Recovery Plan which includes the use of volunteers to fulfill surge requirements.
 Public Safety Training-ICS Includes the number of high level Nassau County Executive staff trained in ICS (the Incident Command System) in addition to CERT (Community Emergency Response Team) volunteers trained in ICS.
 To train high level Nassau County executive staff and CERT (Community Emergency Response Team) volunteers in the Incident Command System.